Lea Richtmann

 Lea joined the QuantumControl group as a PhD student in January 2022.

-Her research project is developing a quantum optical testbed for Quantum Machine Learning.
-In collaboration with Tobias Osborne’s group from the Institute for Theoretical Physics, she is working on implementing Reinforcement Learning to (quantum) optical experiments.
+She investigates how machine learning can be helpful for physical problems.
+In collaboration with Tobias Osborne’s group from the Institute for Theoretical Physics, she is working on implementing reinforcement learning to (quantum) optical experiments and to tasks related with quantum computing.

 Besides physics, Lea is equally fascinated by dance, music, bikes, and social justice work.
 She is interested in striving for a work atmosphere in science that is welcoming to everybody and doesn’t tell minorities to adapt to the current structures.